 Notice jaw pain and or tenderness on one side of your mouth lately?
-Is there a popping sound accompanied with it?
+Is there a popping sound accompanying it?
 There are various reasons both or one side of your jaw is throbbing with pain when you chew, speak or just open your mouth.
 While jaw pain is sometimes caused by an injury or an abnormality with the joints of the jaw, there are other possible reasons for jaw pain some of which you can easily prevent.
 Read on to find out the facts about jaw pain and how you can prevent or cure it.

 What causes jaw pain?